Slot drain: Features

 It is a common misconception that flow rates are determined by open surface area alone.
 Other factors, such as drain material and surface material, play an important role, too.

 Disadvantages

 Retrieving accidentally-dropped objects can be more difficult where a slot drain is placed, as it is not easy to put fingers through the slot and get objects back, especially when the slot opening is small.
-A stick or paddle may be needed to move the object to a catch basin.
+A stick or paddle may be needed to move the object to a storm drain.

 Inspecting the drain body is also a concern.
 Some technicians may use a borescope when a detailed inspection is needed.